 When elevated radon concentrations are found in upper floor test locations, summary reports shall clearly recommend that evaluations for determining the cause be conducted without delay.
+Procedures for conducting such evaluations are provided in Normative Appendix C.

 c) Follow-up procedures